Homing through Reinforcement Learning: Results

 \subsection{Multi-agents Regime}

 { }

 For the multi-agents Q-learning system, we observe in Fig. \ref{fig:Thome_multi}(a) that as the number of particles in the group increases, the homing time for the fastest particle decreases.
 This indicates that the fastest particle becomes increasingly faster in larger groups.
 For clearer visualization of this effect, the difference in the homing time $\Delta T_{\text{home}} $ between the single-particle and multi-particle cases is plotted as a function of $D_r$ in Fig. \ref{fig:Thome_multi}(b).
-This behavior is primarily driven by the increase in the mean number of resetting events with population size as can be seen in Fig. \ref{fig:multi_resets}.
+The reduction in the homing time of the fastest particle cannot be attributed solely to the presence of a larger number of particles, which by itself would increase the likelihood of observing an exceptionally fast trajectory by chance.
+In the present model, particles interact through soft repulsive forces, which modify their trajectories and orientation dynamics.
+These interaction-induced changes modify the learning process and are accompanied by an increase in the mean number of resetting events with population size, as shown in Fig.~\ref{fig:multi_resets}.
+The more frequent resetting enhances the ability of particles to reorient toward the home region, thereby promoting faster homing.

-Notably, the reduction in angular fluctuations in $\theta(t)$ quantified by standard deviation $\sigma_\theta$, is strongest for the fastest particle when the group size is large (See SM Fig. 5(b) for details).
+Notably, the reduction in angular fluctuations in $\theta(t)$ quantified by standard deviation $\sigma_\theta$, is strongest for the fastest particle when the group size is large (See Fig. \ref{fig:std_theta_comparison}(b) in Appendix \ref{standard_multi} for details).
 This reduction arises from short-range repulsive interactions between agents.
 These interactions promote frequent resetting, which suppresses large orientational deviations and repeatedly realigns the fastest agent towards homing direction.
 In contrast, when the group size is reduced, resetting events become less frequent as can be seen in Fig. \ref{fig:multi_resets}, and orientational fluctuations become more pronounced, resulting in diminished directional persistence and reduced performance.